pritijha09/javascriptInterview/README.md

 8. JavaScript Program to Check if a number is Positive, Negative, or Zero i/p - 5
 O/p- The Number is positive

+9. How to get tomorrow’s date in a string format in JavaScript ?
+10. Check if an element is present in an array using JavaScript approch 1 - using includes - Previous video approach 2 - Using indexOf approch 3 - Using for loop